Indrajeet Prasad Gupta

 Indrajeet Prasad Gupta (born c.
-1970), also known as Er I P Gupta, is an Indian politician and the National President of the Indian Inclusive Party.
+1970) is an Indian politician and the National President of the Indian Inclusive Party.
 He currently serves as the Member of the Bihar Legislative Assembly from the Saharsa Assembly constituency.

 He won the 2025 Bihar Legislative Assembly election with 115,036 votes, defeating BJP candidate Alok Ranjan Jha, who secured 112,998 votes, giving Gupta a victory margin of 2,038 votes.

 Early life and education

 Gupta hails from Patauna in Jamui district, Bihar.
 He completed his M.Tech. in Civil Engineering from M.D.U.
 Rohtak, Haryana, in 2018.
-He is a successful bussinessmen and according the most recent property details he submitted to election commission of India, he has property worth more than Rs 35 Crores.
+He is a successful businessmen and according the most recent property details he submitted to election commission of India, he has property worth more than Rs 35 Crores.

 Political career

 Early elections

 In the 2020 Bihar Legislative Assembly election, Gupta contested from the Sikandra as an Independent candidate.

 He received 7,576 votes and secured the 5th position.
 At that time he was member of Lok Janshakti Party One year after defeat in Bihar Assembly Election 2020, he joined Indian National Congress in 2021.